-Sometimes you want turkey but you don't want to cook a big oven roasted turkey dinner.
-And this is one of those times.
-Actually, this is one of those years...
+Sometimes you want turkey but you don't want to cook an entire turkey dinner in the oven.
+And if this is one of those times, this Slow Cooker Turkey Breast with Stuffing is ideal!
+It's the perfect meal for special occasion small gatherings.

-Like most people, we're not only sticking closer to home, we're having smaller gatherings this year.
-And for us, Christmas dinner will be substantially smaller.
-This Slow Cooker Turkey breast with Quinoa Cranberry Dressing is the perfect special meal for a small gathering.
 It feeds up to 6 people, but it's perfect for 4 if you want leftover turkey sandwiches (and who doesn't?!)
-Or you can cut the recipe in half and it's ideal for 2.
-It's also a healthy dinner that's both Weight Watchers friendly @ only 6 WW points on the blue plan and gluten-free!
+Or you can cut this Crock pot Turkey with Stuffing recipe in half and it's ideal for 2 (see servings).
+It's also a healthy dinner that's Weight Watchers friendly, dairy-free and gluten-free.

-We're Canadian, so we celebrated Thanksgiving in October.
+We're Canadian, so we celebrate Thanksgiving in October.
 But for my American friends, Thanksgiving is just around the corner.
 This slow cooker turkey breast makes a great Thanksgiving meal.

 For this crockpot turkey and stuffing recipe you'll need: